zetkin/developer.zetkin.org/contributing/index.md

 - [call](https://github.com/zetkin/call.zetk.in#getting-started) - a phone banking system
 - [organize](https://github.com/zetkin/organize.zetk.in#getting-started) - the organizer tool

-### Find a task!
+## Find a task!

 Zetkin has many already-described tasks to go work on, in GitHub Issues, and we labeled some of them as extra suitable for newcomers.
 [GitHub Issues labeled "Entry Level"](https://github.com/issues?q=is%3Aopen+is%3Aissue+archived%3Afalse+user%3Azetkin+label%3Aentry-level).

-Do not be discouraged if the text makes you feel like you have no idea what is going on, these Issues are designed to be introduced by someone close to the project.
+Don't be discouraged if the text makes you feel like you have no idea what is going on, these Issues are designed to be introduced by a Zetkin maintainer.
+Find someone who can explain.

 ## Links and resources